CHILD ABUSE/MOLESTATION RISK MANAGEMENT PROGRAM

 a) Ever found to be guilty of:

 ♦ All sex offenses including child molestation, rape, sexual assault, sexual battery, sodomy, prostitution, solicitation, indecent exposure, etc.

 ♦ All felony violence including murder, manslaughter, aggravated assault, kidnapping, robbery, aggravated burglary, etc.

-b) Found to be guilty within the past 10 years of all felony offenses other than violence or sex including drug offenses, theft, embezzlement, fraud, child endangerment, etc.
+b) Found to be guilty within the past 10 years of all felony offenses other than violence or sex including drug offenses, theft, embezzlement, fraud, child endangerment, etc

 c) Found to be guilty within the past 7 years of all misdemeanor violence offenses including simple assault, battery, domestic violence, hit & run, etc.

-d) Found to be guilty within the past 5 year or multiple offenses in the past 10 years of misdemeanor drug and alcohol offenses including driving under the influence, simple drug possession, drunk and disorderly, public intoxication, possession of drug paraphernalia, etc.
+d) Found to be guilty within the past 5 years or multiple offenses in the past 10 years of misdemeanor drug and alcohol offenses including driving under the influence, simple drug possession, drunk and disorderly, public intoxication, possession of drug paraphernalia, etc.

 e) Any other misdemeanor within the past 5 years that would be considered a potential danger to children or is directly related to the functions of the staff member including contributing to the delinquency of a minor, providing alcohol to a minor, theft- if volunteer is handling funds, etc.

-The information obtained in the staff application/consent form as well as the results of criminal background checks should be held in strict confidence in order to protect the confidentiality of the information.
+The information obtained in the staff application/consent form as well as the results of criminal background checks should be held in strict confidence to protect the confidentiality of the information.
 It should be kept in a secure location with access by authorized staff only.
-Confidential information should not be disclosed outside of the sports organization and should only be shared within the sports organization with those on a “need to know” basis.
-However, under certain circumstances, the sports organization may have a legal duty to disclose certain types of information to government agencies or law enforcement.
+Confidential information should not be disclosed outside of the league and should only be shared within the league with those on a “need to know” basis.
+However, under certain circumstances, the league may have a legal duty to disclose certain types of information to government agencies or law enforcement.